Ma'ayan Harod: National park

-The well is now at the heart of a national park called Ma'ayan Ḥarod.
-The spring water is used to feed a recreational swimming pool.
-The house of Hankin has become a museum showing historical artifacts and life-size mannequins of the couple Hankin.
-Next to the museum is a war memorial for residents of the valley who died in Israel's wars.
-Next to the park is a Hostelling International youth hostel.
+The spring is now part of a national park called the Ma'ayan Harod National Park, which features a recreational swimming pool fed by the spring's waters.
+The park also contains the house built at the site by the Hankins, which has become a museum.
+Adjacent to this there is a war memorial for residents of the valley who died in Israel's wars.